The Delium Story

 In 425 BC the Boeatians, allies of the Spartans, and Athenians were at war.
 The Athenians fought with with greater numbers.
 The Boeatians, with lesser numbers, acted tactically, applied new technology and won – Delium was saved.

-Delium continues the tradition of modest tactical force to win.
+Delium continues the tradition of tactics and technology to win.

 Your clients engaged you to win.

 Delium, the best outcome as quickly as possible at least cost.

 The flame in our logo represents a flame thrower, innovative new technology used for the first time in the Battle of Delium.

 The surrounding circle represents a new tactic and strategy used in the same Battle of keeping a reserve force ready to surround and overwhelm the opposition after the initial fray (eDiscovery) had been completed.

 Patent Protected Functionality – Granted US, Australian and Canadian Patents